richardhadden/pangloss-core/README.md

 poetry add git+https://github.com/richardhadden/pangloss-core.git
 ```

-- Create a new Pangloss Project ('Projects' contain database and other settings, and create the `app` object):
+- Create a new Pangloss Project ('Projects' contain database and other settings, and the installed apps, and the `app` object initialised by `uvicorn`):

 ```bash
 pangloss createproject <project-name>